Travix-International/Hystrix.Dotnet/docs/documentation/configuration.md

                         "MetricsRollingPercentileBucketSize": 100
                     }
                 }
+            },
+            "DefaultOptions": {
+                "CommandTimeoutInMilliseconds": 1500
             }
         }
     }
 }
 ```

+In the `DefaultOptions` field we can adjust the "default" configuration, which is used for commands which don't have specific configuration specified for them.

 Then set up the options object in our DI configuration, in the `ConfigureServices` method of the `Startup` class.